Skip to main content

 Palm Oil Charter

-The three pillars are built on a due diligence process which covers all Ferrero suppliers:
+The three pillars are built on a due diligence process which covers all Ferrero suppliers and guided by the Ferrero Farming Values (FFV) framework

 • Ferrero is committed to improved working and living conditions and fair recruitment across its value chain.